abenzbiria/odoo-openupgrade-wizard/README.md

 **Optional arguments**

-* if you want to (re)build an image for some given releases, you can provide an extra parameter: ``--releases 10.0,12.0``
+* if you want to (re)build an image for some given versions, you can provide an extra parameter: ``--versions 10.0,12.0``

 **Note**